Lnola/nitpu/README.md

 # nitpu
-Random project for sharpening frontend and design skills
+Web based games collection for sharpening frontend and design skills.
+Using React with RecoilJs for state management.